 Dual Eligible Special Needs Plans (D-SNPs) cater to individuals who are eligible in both Medicaid and Medicare.
 Medicaid eligibility varies from state to state and is based on factors including income.
 In order for the beneficiary to apply for Medicaid, they will need to contact the state Medicaid office.
 Beneficiaries can also see if they qualify through the Health Insurance Marketplace.

-Enrollment in two programs (Medicare and Medicaid) at the same time can get complicated, but D-SNPs simplify coverage and help ensure that eligible enrollees don’t pay more than they should.
+D-SNPs simplify coverage and help ensure that dually eligible enrollees don’t pay more than they should.
 If any of your clients are eligible for both Medicare and Medicaid, see what D-SNPs are available in the area.

 Check in with Your Clients

-Don’t wait until the next annual election period.
+Don’t wait until the next AEP.
 If your clients have experienced health or financial changes, they may not realize that help is available.
 Check in with your clients to see if their needs have changed.
 If they do in fact need a new plan, see if they qualify for a special enrollment period to join a special needs plan.